Best Kids Bikes: 10 Best Brands

 Pedal Angles

-Higher bottom brackets also produce less efficient pedaling.
+Higher bottom brackets produce less efficient pedaling.
 The higher the bottom bracket, the less space there is between the child’s seat and the pedal at the top of the pedal stroke.
 As a result, the child will have to bend their knee at a greater angle on the pedal upswing, which places their legs in a much less efficient position once they hit the downswing.

 Hand brakes vs. coaster brakes